basvanopheusden/spreadsheet-parser/README.md

 provides a short summary of numeric value distributions.
 Support levels are broken down by IPO status, revenue range and CB rank, and the output includes a simple company size metric that combines employee counts with these fields.
-The text report is written to ``final_report.txt`` alongside a CSV table of company summaries.
+The report lists the top three most supportive companies for each AI sub-category. text report is written to ``final_report.txt`` alongside a CSV table of company summaries.
 When the optional ``scipy`` package is installed, statistical tests are included in the report.
 T-tests compare